tikasah84/Login-Signup/README.md

 1st level directly storing password in database
 2nd level storing password by encrypting with mongoos-encryption and secret message 3rd level storing password by md5 password hashing
-4th level storing with hash and salt
+4th level storing with hash and salt with bycrypt